You’re Already Dead to Us

 “Hi, I’ve been mistakenly marked as ‘deceased’ in your system…” She cut me off.

 “You’re going to have to go to a store and verify your id, for your own protection.
 It’s the only way.”

-“You’re at one of those women’s things?
+Her tone heated a bit, “you’re at one of those women’s things?
 We got something like that going on here in Oklahoma too, listen, if you’re feeling unsafe you can always dial 911.”
-I couldn’t help but wonder if that was an ingredient in the service I was receiving.

 I asked, “listen, I’m not asking you to change your mind — but is there somebody else I can speak with…” before I could finish with, “…so if I hear the same thing twice, I’ll know that’s what I need to do.,” she interjected: